 1901 census.
 Living or spending the night with father in Rushestown.
 Not married.
 Age listed as 21, at variance with the above.
 He should have been listed as 31.

-Migrated in 1907 to St Louis, Missouri, USA on RMS Carmania, from his residence in Newbridge, destined for the residence of his cousin Thomas Dunne on 2206 S. 12th St, St Louis MO.
+Migrated in 1907 to St Louis, Missouri, USA, on RMS Carmania, from his residence in Newbridge, destined for the residence of his Aunt Delia and her husband Thomas Dunne on 2206 S. 12th St, St Louis MO.
 He had $10 to his name.
 His niece Ellen (aka Helen) and 8 other residents of Kilkerrin were also on board: